November 14th

 People power: how to roll back authoritarianism and win back trust?

-Statistics do not always lie.
-The decline of democracy across the globe is well documented and a reality for millions of citizens.
-The rise in authoritarianism is a phenomenon that we must confront if freedom and liberty are to prevail.
-Threats from authoritarian regimes using the power of technology to undermine democratic norms and values and attempts to control multilateral institutions are happening now.
-Governments across the world are struggling to maintain trust in institutions and the ability of the state to improve their lives.
-In this session, we will explore the threats to democracy, increasing mistrust in government and institutions, and generate new ideas on how we can reverse the tide.Kalypso Nicolaïdis, Chair in Global Affairs at the School of Transnational Governance, European University Institute (EUI)
+The decline of democracy and rise in authoritarianism across the globe is well documented and a reality for millions of citizens.
+Democratic societies are suffering from a crisis of trust in institutions and political processes.
+Threats from authoritarian regimes using the power of technology to undermine democratic norms and values, and attempts to control multilateral institutions have increased.
+Governments in democratic societies across the world are struggling to maintain trust in institutions and the ability of the state to improve their lives.
+In this session, we will explore the root causes of these new threats, and seek to generate new ideas on how to reverse the tide by making democracy more participatory, through technology and in other ways.Kalypso Nicolaïdis, Chair in Global Affairs at the School of Transnational Governance, European University Institute (EUI); Emeritus professor, University of Oxford.

 - -